pdxmele/gwyw-osm/README.md

 * [A copy of the presentation](https://github.com/pdxmele/gwyw-osm/raw/master/OSM_NACIS.pdf)
 * [A list of useful OSM data converters](https://github.com/pdxmele/gwyw-osm/blob/master/converters.md)
 * [Common OSM tag keys](https://github.com/pdxmele/gwyw-osm/blob/master/tags.md) that you might want to include in your downloads/conversions
-* I may also add some other stuff after the presentation

 Please feel free to make pull requests or open up issues with recommendations/additions/changes.